xcart/xcart-docs/_pages/kb_en/products/index.md

 description: Fill your catalog with detailed product pages and various promotional blocks
 published: true
 ---
+Creating a product catalog is one of the most important parts of setting up your store.
+Whether you are going to sell regular goods, digital downloads, services, pins, subscriptions or gift cards you can't start without a well-organized product catalog.

+You can add all the products into a single catalog or group your products in categories to make it easier for customers to find them.

 _In this section:_

 *   {% link "Categories" ref_2662pEI3 %}